andamira/devela/src/_info/features.md

 ### Safety features

+They offer a convenient way to opt in and out of safety in a granular fashion.

 - `unsafe_*` features enable the use of unsafe by *purpose*.
 - `safe_*` features disable the use of unsafe per *module*.

-In order to use any unsafe functionality:
+To be able to use any unsafe functionality it's necessary to:
 1. enable the corresponding `unsafe` feature.
-2. don't enable the `safe` feature for that module.
+2. don't enable that module's `safe` feature.

-- `safe`: forbids `unsafe` (and overrides unsafe features), includes:
+- `safe`: forbids `unsafe` (and overrides unsafe features), including
   - `safe_code`
   - `safe_data`
   - `safe_lang`